robwelan/be-a-react-dev-ws-01/content/blog/game-entry-rock-paper-scissors/index.md

 ---
 ## What do I mean by entry?

-This is a description of the game	’s root file.
+This is a description of the game’s root file.
 Its home page.
 Its index.html.
 Except in this case, it is an index.tsx file.
 So in your react project, you will need to create a file like this.

 ## What you will be building